COMS W4160 Computer Graphics

 Please submit electronically on Coureworks.

-There will be no mid-term or final exam in this course.
-But there will be a final project.
+There will be no mid-term in this course.
+But there will be a final exam.

 Shirley & Marschner,Fundamentals of Computer Graphics

 - OpenGL "Red Book" --- *the* reference for OpenGL programming

 Grading: Each homework to be graded will be scored on a 100-point scale.
 Your final grade will be a weighted average of the grades of the assignments and your final exam.
 The paper homeworks will account for 10% of the grade, the program assignments will account for 75% (PA1: 15%, PA2: 20%, PA3: 20%, PA4: 20%), and the final exam will account for 15%.
 The midterm prelim will cover the first half of the course.
 The format will be similar to paper homeworks, textbook material and questions.
 It will be closed book, but you are allowed to bring one letter-sized piece of paper with writing on both sides, to avoid the need to memorize details.

 Due dates Paper homework should be handled in after the lecture on the due date.
 Programming assignments are due at 10:00 pm on the due date and are accepted with a late penalty.
 They must be submitted electronically, as detailed in the assignment.

 Late submissions lose 1% per 12 minutes of lateness.
 For example: a submission that is two hours late is penalized 10%, and a submission that is 20 hours late receives no credit.
 Rationale: Since some programming assignments are built on each other, we must ensure that all students begin each assignment at an equal playing field.
 By enforcing a strict lateness policy, we will be able to post next assignment shortly after the previous one is due, thereby enabling students to build on a solid foundation in the following week.